Twin MDs battle entrenched racism in the medical world

 Medical resident Shan Siddiqi is a Canadian Muslim whose parents are from Pakistan.
 He works under James’ guidance at a clinic where James says “the sickest of the sick’’ go for treatment, patients with chronic illnesses worsened by poverty, stress from living in violent neighborhoods and now COVID-19.
 Siddiqi said he’s impressed by her compassion, taking the time to treat them as humans and helping them overcome challenges to getting medication or specialty care.

-Jordan Cisneros, a third-year medical student who Jackson has mentored at Rush Medical College, says her guidance has helped him get through a tough year.
+Jordan Cisneros, a third-year Rush medical student who Jackson has mentored, says her guidance has helped him get through a tough year.
 His father died from COVID-19 in January and George Floyd’s televised death last May felt personal.

 The sisters are extremely close, often finishing each other’s sentences, but there are differences too.